Histoire de la RCS

 As the official journal of a learned society, Canadian Slavonic Papers‘ chief affiliation is to the society and not to a particular editor or university.
 The Editor, appointed by the Association, is always a senior scholar holding an academic appointment at the host institution.

-The journal has been hosted by Carleton University, the University of Toronto and, since 1 July 1991, by the University of Alberta.
+The journal has been hosted by Carleton University, the University of Toronto, the University of Alberta and, since 1 January 2021, by McGill University.

 As of 1 January 2015, the journal has been published under license by Taylor & Francis.
 The journal remains the property of the CAS, which retains full editorial control and copyright.